 In order to understand how this idea of networks relates to the above sketch of reactive simulatability, one has to get an idea of what is meant by a protocol.
-A protocol is represented by a so-called structure $(\hat{M}, S)$ , consisting of a collection $\hat{M}$ of the protocol participants (parties, trusted hosts, etc.), and a subset of the free ports of $\hat{M}$ , the socalled service ports S. The service ports represent the protocol's interface (the connections to the protocol's users).
+A protocol is represented by a so-called structure (\hat{M}, S) , consisting of a collection \hat{M} of the protocol participants (parties, trusted hosts, etc.), and a subset of the free ports of \hat{M} , the so-called service ports S. The service ports represent the protocol's interface (the connections to the protocol's users).
 The honest user can then only connect to the service ports (and to the adversary), all other free ports of the protocol are intended for the communication with the adversary (they may e.g. represent side channels, possibilities of attack, etc.).

-Since usually a protocol does not explicitly communicate with an adversary, such free non-service ports are more commonly found with trusted hosts, explicitly modelling their imperfections.
+Such free non-service ports are more commonly found with trusted hosts (i.e., the abstract idealizations of protocols that are used to define security), explicitly modelling their imperfections.